-For anyone planning a trip to Kenya or have visited the East-African country, you’ll fall in love with the determination of Maruge his fight for freedom and education while learning about the dark history before Independence was declared.
+For anyone planning a trip to Kenya or who has visited the East-African country, you’ll fall in love with the determination of Maruge in his fight for freedom and education, while learning about the dark history before Independence was declared.

 Watch the trailer here.
 It’s available to rent on iTunes.